chevere/docs/components/Str.md

 ### StrAssert

-[StrAssert](../reference/Chevere/Interfaces/Str/StrAssertInterface.md) describe the interface for a component in charge of string asserting.
+The [StrAssert](../reference/Chevere/Components/Str/StrAssert.md)  component in charge of string asserting.

 ```php
 use new Chevere\Components\Str\StrAssert;